 The learners of this course unit shall learn the practical application of principles of permaculture in their personal daily life situations to achieve sustainability.
 The permaculture activities in our lives not only benefit a particular individual but also the environment and community.

-We can add varieties of birds, pets, and insects to our property and houses which can reduce the pest replacing chemical insecticides.
+We can add varieties of birds, pets, and insects to our property and houses which can reduce the pest by replacing chemical insecticides.
 Growing own crops and buying food from the local small farmers reduces the environmental cost and helps in saving money.

 A tea or herbal garden can be set up in the backyard of the house along with a compost bin.
 Setting up a rain barrel and planting the perennial plants in the garden can promote sustainability.

 Beekeeping and hiving can be learned which plays a critical role in agriculture.
 Purchasing a variety of plants and heritage livestock helps in the preservation of genetic diversity and history.
-The heirloom plants varieties add to vividness in culture and diet.
+The heirloom plant varieties add to vividness in culture and diet.
 This self-experience of an application of permaculture in daily life needs to be presented in the form of project work.

 Assessment Techniques for the 5N1553 Applied Permaculture QQI Level 5 Course

-To display the skills, competence, efficiency, and knowledge of the learners and analyze that whether they have achieved their learning outcomes.
+To display the skills, competence, efficiency, and knowledge of the learners and analyze whether they have achieved their learning outcomes.

 The learning assessments need to be undertaken by the learners.